ZhangDubhe/django-test-livebook/readme.md

 -   Interface need change a lot.
 Less thinking makes work worse.
 -   user log to suggest people how many question they finish.
 -   clean up the multiple definition entries.
 It's so weird.
+-   Add data from UMLS-NCI database to get definition.
+(Including disease only with otitis, symptoms with semantic type is symptom, property with Organism Attribute and qualitative concept)